elysium1499/BEER_DataVisualization/src/laboratory3.md

 <div id="MapFourchart" style="width: 100%; height: 500px; margin-bottom: 50px;"></div>

 <p>

-The Equal Earth projection is designed to maintain area accuracy globally, ensuring that countries and continents are displayed in true proportion to their actual landmass size.
+The *Equal Earth* projection is designed to maintain area accuracy globally, ensuring that countries and continents are displayed in true proportion to their actual landmass size.
 This makes it a valuable tool for visualizing emissions data in terms of spatial distribution.
 However, its focus on equal area can inadvertently understate the significance of emissions from smaller but densely populated continents, such as urban centers or island nations.
 These areas might contribute significantly to global emissions per capita or in total but appear visually minor on the map.

-The Azimuthal Equal Area projection, by contrast, ensures area equivalency within a localized context, making it ideal for accurately comparing the proportional size of continents.
+The *Azimuthal Equal Area* projection, by contrast, ensures area equivalency within a localized context, making it ideal for accurately comparing the proportional size of continents.
 This projection allows users to center the map on a chosen focal point, which provides flexibility in focusing on specific areas.
 However, the choice of center inherently skews the perception of continents farther from this point.
-For example, a map centered on Europe will accurately display area relationships within and around Europe but may visually downplay emissions from continents such as South America, Africa, or Oceania due to their peripheral placement.
+For example, a map centered on **Europe** will accurately display area relationships within and around **Europe** but may visually downplay emissions from continents such as **South America**, **Africa**, or **Oceania** due to their peripheral placement.
 This distortion can lead to underestimating the contributions of these distant areas to global emissions.
 To effectively interpret this map, users should consider how the choice of center influences the visibility and perceived importance of emissions in various continents.
 Navigating the map to shift the center can help provide a more comprehensive understanding of emissions across different parts of the globe, reducing the potential for bias introduced by the fixed focus of static maps.
 </p>